National Botanic Garden of Wales, United Kingdom

 Description:

-With finely divided, highly aromatic grey-green foliage and rather insignificant yellowish flowers in late summer.
-Although used for medicinal purposes, some parts may be toxix if ingested.
+An upright deciduous perennial, with finely divided, highly aromatic grey-green foliage and rather insignificant yellowish flowers in late summer.
+Has many medicinal benefits and can also be made to create the potent alcoholic drink, absinthe.

 Locations